ludicpress/twarc/setup.markdown

 ## Linux Instructions

 ## Windows Instructions
-To install wget we have to activate the Windows Subsystem for Linux (WSL) and install a Linux distro (i.e., command line).
+To install twarc we have to activate the Windows Subsystem for Linux (WSL) and install a Linux distro (i.e., command line).
 For this workshop we will use the Ubuntu application on Windows, but first we have to activite the WSL.

 To activate the WSL, open Powershell as an Administrator.
 To do this, type in Powershell in the Windows search bar in the bottom left corner of your screen.
 The application Windows Powershell Ise will appear.
 On the right-hand side of the window will be the option 'Run as administrator'.
 Select Run as administrator and enter your administrative login credentials if prompted.
 If you do not run Powershell as an administrator the next step will not work.